qmhc/vite-plugin-dts/README.md

   bundledPackages?: string[],

   /**
-   * Whether copy .d.ts source files into `outDir`
+   * Whether to copy .d.ts source files to `outDir`
    *
    * @default false
-   * @remarks Before 2.0 it defaults to true
+   * @remarks Before 2.0, the default was `true`
    */
   copyDtsFiles?: boolean,

   /**
-   * Specify the log level of plugin
+   * Logging level for this plugin
    *
-   * By Default it base on 'logLevel' option of your Vite config */ logLevel?: LogLevel,
+   * Defaults to the 'logLevel' property of your Vite config */ logLevel?: LogLevel,

   /**
-   * Hook after diagnostic emitted
+   * Hook called after diagnostic is emitted
    *
-   * According to the length to judge whether there is any type error *
+   * According to the `diagnostics.length`, you can judge whether there is any type error *
    * @default () => {}
    */
   afterDiagnostic?: (diagnostics: readonly ts.Diagnostic[]) => MaybePromise<void>,

   /**
-   * Hook before each declaration file is written
+   * Hook called prior to writing each declaration file *
-   *
-   * You can transform declaration file's path and content through it *
+   * This allows you to transform the path or content *
-   * The file will be skipped when return exact `false` *
+   * The file will be skipped when the return value `false` *
    * @default () => {}
    */